LSBUSGP/Briefs/InstancedScrollingMaterial.md

 # Instanced Scrolling Material

 A script is required to scroll the uv coordinates of a tile-able texture to give the appearance of liquid flowing.
 The speed and direction of the scrolling must be parameters and the speed must be independent of the frame rate.
 (Hint: use `Time.deltaTime` to keep the speed consistent and independent of the frame rate.)
+It should be possible to set different speeds and direction for different copies of the material within the same scene.

 ![water uv animation](https://danlaukat.files.wordpress.com/2014/12/waterfall.gif)